 |2020||13 Nov||Fri||Canterbury Anniversary Day|

 The central east coastal area of the South Island is the Canterbury Region.
-The northern and central portions of Canterbury Region celebrate their founding day on the second Friday following the first Tuesday of November.
+The northern and central portions of Canterbury Region celebrate their founding day on the second Friday following the first Tuesday of November, though it should be noted that the original, actual anniversary date is 16 December.
 It is called simply “Canterbury Anniversary Day”.

 You will find fairs, local food sold at food stalls, concerts, cultural exhibits, and more going on in the main towns of Christchurch and Ashburton.
 But you can also get outside the urban centres to enjoy such activities as hiking, trekking, mountain biking, white-water rafting, and exploring state and national parks and nature reserves.